Chart Color Schemes

 Employment

-West Wallsend-Barnsley-Killingworth has a balanced workforce with both white and blue collar jobs.
-The unemployment rate was 2.7% as of June 2021.
+West Wallsend-Barnsley-Killingworth has a balanced workforce with white and blue collar jobs.
+Its unemployment rate was 2.7% in the past year, with an estimated employment growth of 2.2%.

 Frequently Asked Questions - Employment